tireland1985/Momentum-projects/README.md

     at HTMLInputElement.keyDown (todo.js:110)
 <br />
 <br />
 Solution to the above: write an if statement to check if localStorage contained data.
-If it does then call displayList()
+If it does then call displayList(). <br />
+Enter key: keyCodes, prevent the default action and call addTodoItem